-Developing, prototyping, and manufacturing a grating involves more than just solving the grating equation
+Developing, prototyping, and manufacturing a diffraction grating involves more than just solving the grating equation

 Below are important parameters to take into consideration when designing a diffraction grating: